Omaha North High School: Demographics

-According to U.S. News & World Report, as of the 2015–16 school year, Omaha North High School's students were 56 percent male and 44 percent female.
-The total minority enrollment was 63 percent.
-There were 1,753 total students enrolled in grades nine through twelve.
-With 103 full-time teachers, there was a 17:1 teacher to student ratio.
-65% of students at the school were qualified as economically disadvantaged, and the on-time graduation rate was 79%.
+According to the National Center for Education Statistics, as of the 2023–24 school year, Omaha North High School's students were 53 percent male and 47 percent female.
+There were 1,728 total students enrolled in grades nine through twelve.
+825 students were African American, 379 were Hispanic, 354 were White, 110 were multiracial, 37 were Asian Americans, 21 were Native American, and 2 were Native Hawaiian or Pacific Islander.
+With 81.5 full-time teachers (FTE), there was a 21.20:1 teacher to student ratio.

+According to U.S. News and World Report, as of 2015-16, 65% of students at the school were qualified as economically disadvantaged, and the on-time (four-year) graduation rate was 79%.

 Curriculum

 North has won many state and national awards for curriculum innovation.
 Currently, the school day is extended by a 21st Century Community Learning Center grant from the U.S. Department of Education.
 North offers higher-level mathematics courses in Omaha Public Schools and is articulating for accreditation in career and technology education.
 The school has over 1,200 networked computers, and technology is pervasive in all curriculum areas.
 A wide variety of programming languages are offered, including C++, HTML, Visual Basic, and Java.
 All students and staff are issued email accounts.
 North's Academic Decathlon team placed third in the state during the 2005–2006 school year.

 Omaha North High Magnet School is a certified Project Lead the Way high school.
 The Service Learning Academy through the University of Nebraska-Omaha has a partnership with North High.